SpeedyWeather/SpeedyWeather.jl/docs/src/barotropic.md

 3) leapfrog with ``2 \Delta t`` till the end

-This is particularly done in a way that after 2. we have ``t=0`` at ``i-1`` and ``t=\Delta t`` at ``i`` available so that 3. can start the leapfrogging without any offset from the inuitive spacing ``0,\Delta  t, 2\Delta t, 3\Delta t,...``.
+This is particularly done in a way that after 2. we have ``t=0`` at ``i-1`` and ``t=\Delta t`` at ``i`` available so that 3. can start the leapfrogging without any offset from the intuitive spacing ``0,\Delta  t, 2\Delta t, 3\Delta t,...``.
 The following schematic can be useful

 |                    | time at step ``i-1`` | time at step ``i`` | time step at ``i+1`` |